rlan/notebooks/README.md

 If you are reading this on [Docker Hub](https://hub.docker.com/r/wqael/notebooks/), the links to Dockefile's will not work.
 Please start from [project page](https://github.com/rlan/notebooks) instead.

+Note: the default 'latest' tag does not exist.
+This is a design choice.
+Please choose a tag from below.

 ### [PyTorch](https://pytorch.org/)

 Images of Pytorch version 1.5 and higher include [Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).